AP source: House to vote on censuring Gosar over video

-WASHINGTON (AP) — The House will vote Wednesday on a resolution to censure Republican Rep. Paul Gosar of Arizona and remove him from a congressional committee for tweeting an animated video that depicted him striking Rep. Alexandria Ocasio-Cortez, D-N.Y., with a sword.
+WASHINGTON (AP) — The House will vote Wednesday on a resolution to censure Republican Rep. Paul Gosar of Arizona for tweeting an animated video that depicted him striking Rep. Alexandria Ocasio-Cortez, D-N.Y., with a sword.

 That’s according to a person familiar with the planning who was not authorized to discuss it publicly.
+The person also said the House would be voting on removing Gosar from one of his committee assignments.
+The censure resolution as drafted does not specify that punishment.

 Gosar posted the video over week ago with a note saying, “Any anime fans out there?”
 The roughly 90-second video was an altered version of a Japanese anime clip, interspersed with shots of Border Patrol officers and migrants at the southern U.S. border.